stemgene/Fine-grained-Visual-Classification-Ovarian-Cancer-Subtype-Classification/README.md

 # Summary

 ## EDA
 **Giant image dataset**.
 There are 538 image samples in the training set.
 But each image has a giant resolution ratio.
 The average size of each image is more than 1 GB, the whole training set is 780 GB.
+Currently, I resized them to 2048 * 2048 and 512 * 512 to get the baseline result.

 ![img](https://github.com/stemgene/Fine-grained-Visual-Classification-Ovarian-Cancer-Subtype-Classification/blob/5a5e28caa73c11ab8c0e7dd80c82e1a36cbc2b7f/distribution%20of%20sub%20cagetory.png)
 **K-Fold**.
 This project doesn't provide the test set.
 Therefore I implemented the k-fold on the training set to create the validation set.